Academic Catalog 2024-2025

 Exceptions

+Students not classified as California residents for tuition purposes may qualify for an exception or an exemption from payment of nonresident tuition.
 Exceptions to the general residency requirements are contained in California Education Code sections 68070-68086 and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41906- 41906.6, 41910.
 Whether an exception applies to a particular student can only be determined after the submission of an application for admission and, as necessary, additional supporting documentation.
-Because neither the university nor the Chancellor’s Office staff may give legal advice, applicants are strongly urged to review the material for themselves and consult with a legal advisor.
+Because neither the university nor the Chancellor's Office staff may give legal advice, applicants are strongly urged to review the material for themselves and consult with a legal advisor.

 Quarter Term CSUs